 rmdir: failed to remove 'dir1': Directory not empty

-3. Delete multiple directories
+3. Delete multiple directories in Linux

 You can also remove several directories at the same time using rm command.
 Specify all directories as input parameters separated by space as

 Yes, you can also use the absolute path of a directory or multiple directories in different paths.